 Outside the university, Clarence has been recognized by IIE with the Phil Carroll Award (1991) for his accomplishments in work analysis and design.
 In 2005 he received the Fellow Award from IIE, which is one of the highest honors bestowed by the Institute in recognition of “outstanding leaders of the profession who have made significant, nationally recognized contributions to industrial engineering.”
 He was elected 2014 ISE Distinguished Engineering Alumnus and gave the departmental commencement address that fall.

-Clarence has given long and faithful service as Board Member of the North Carolina State Board of Refrigeration.
-Appointed and subsequently re-appointed by 5 different Governors, his total service of over 22 years, as well as his leadership during 3 terms as Board Chair, are unmatched in the over 60 year history of the Refrigeration Board.
+Clarence has given long and faithful service as a Board Member of the North Carolina State Board of Refrigeration.
+Appointed and subsequently re-appointed by 5 different Governors, his total service of over 22 years, as well as his leadership during 3 terms as Board Chair, are unmatched in the over 60-year history of the Refrigeration Board.